 - Week 2: Monitor for duplicates and field mapping errors.
 Fix them.

-- Week 3: Add the reverse direction (CRM updates back to Sheet).
+- Week 3: Add the reverse direction (CRM updates writing back to Sheets).

-- Week 4: Add a second source (form submissions, ad leads, or another Sheet).
+- Week 4: Add a second source (form submissions, ad leads, another Sheet).

 According to Forrester’s 2024 Total Economic Impact studies, the average ROI on business process automation is 200% within the first year.
-But that ROI comes from systems that run reliably, not from complex setups that break every other day.
+That return comes from systems that run reliably, not from complex setups that break every other week.

 We’ve built these integrations for teams ranging from solo operators to 15-person companies like Skylarks International, where 70% faster document generation and 80% fewer status calls came from getting the data flow right first.